GarvitK01/Stock-Prediction-using-Deep-Reinforcement-Learning/README.md

 # Stock-Prediction-using-Deep-Reinforcement-Learning
-Using Deep Learning alongside Reinforcement Learning to estimate stock price trends
+Using Deep Learning and Reinforcement Learning to estimate stock price trends

 Check [requirements.txt](requirements.txt) file to setup the environment.